Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 When I first moved to Gilbert, I was surprised at the number of schools, specifically charter options.
 Like many churches I saw, I most likely saw a school across the street.

 Arizona’s Legislature became concerned about students’ standardized test scores in the 90s.
 In 1994, Legislature gave less regulation or conflict-of-interest laws to charter schools, hence the inflation of schooling options.
 Today, 16 percent of Arizona students attend a charter school and some Arizona public schools are considered the best in the country.
-(SourceOpens in a new tab.)
+(Source)

 That was one of the biggest culture shocks for me, coming from Utah where high schools are based on your location, private schools are 30,000 a year, and charter schools are for extreme religious families.